 A road trip across Australia’s Southern Forests

-A road trip to South West Australia had been on my list for the last 3 years.
-Finally, I made it.
-After a layover in Singapore, I was back to Perth, which is, together with Melbourne, my favourite Australian City.
+A road trip to South West Australia had been on my list for a long time.
+After a long flight layover in Singapore, I was back to Perth, which is, together with Melbourne, my favourite Australian City.

 I have booked dozens of rental cars for my solo road trips in Australia over the past years, and my experience has always been positive.

 How to explore South West Australia by car

 My ten-day road trip across South West Australia has been truly fantastic.
 It was one of the longest and most challenging solo road trips I had in Australia.
 Unfortunately, due to bad weather, I had to re-arrange my driving schedule a few times to see as much as I could of the region in the time I had.

 I drove on my own for over 1,600 km in less than ten days and stayed in 6 different locations.
 I walked along some of Australia’s prettiest beaches and most ancient coastline landscapes.
 I ate the most exquisite food in Australia and camped alone in a remote national park.
 Climbed massive dunes by four-wheel drive, joined locals on a moving Anzac Cruise, and met friendly and welcoming people!

 It has been a fantastic and best adventure among all Solo Travels in Australia.